SAP/homebrew-SapMachine/README.md

 Then you can install SAPMachines, picking `<version>` from the list below:
 `brew cask install <version>`

-## Known issues / Outlook

-Updating the casks is not yet integrated into our build processes.
-So you might run into outdated casks from time to time.
-In case you encounter such, just drop us a mail (<sapmachine@sap.com>) or open a PR against this repository :)

 ## Available versions

 | Version | JDK | JRE |